 Thank you.

-When you last appeared, I asked you a series of critical questions about what's our policy in North Korea.
+North Korea, when you last appeared, I asked you a series of critical questions about what's our policy in North Korea.

-And I'm And to your credit, I must say that I largely agreed with what our goals are.
+And to your credit, I must say that I largely agreed with what our goals are.

-Did North Korea agree with our definition of denuclearization, meaning the dismantlement, removal of all nuclear weapons, facilities, technology, and material from North Korea?
+Now I want to ask you, since we haven't heard anything, not a classified briefing, not anything as it relates to North Korea, did North Korea agree with our definition of denuclearization, meaning the dismantlement, removal of all nuclear weapons, facilities, technology, and material from North Korea?

-I think I can answer your question, but let me begin by saying I'm engaged in a complex negotiation with the North Koreans, and so I don't intend in this public setting to share uh the details of every conversation that took place in those.
+I think I can answer your question, but let me begin by saying I'm engaged in a complex negotiation with the North Koreans, and so I don't intend in this public setting to share the details of every conversation that took place in those, but I will attempt to answer your questions without disclosing the contents of the negotiation.

 We understand it because you laid it for the record.

-I believe they thoroughly understand that, and they understand it, but they didn't agree.
+I believe they thoroughly understand that and they understand it, but they didn't agree.

 Did they agree to end the production and enrichment of uranium and plutonium for military programs?